particle-iot/docs/src/content/support/general/pricing.md

   the User will pay for the device
 - If your device is in a Product and the SIM is owned by a different product, the product owning the SIM will pay for the device

+One situation where you might want to have the SIM owned by a different account is in educational settings, or in corporations where the billing is handled by a separate departments or specific users with procurement cards.
+In this case, the SIMs can be owned by a Particle account that handles all billing, and individual students or developers can claim the devices to their own accounts so they can be easily programmed.

 ### I'm cost-conscious.
 What can I do to keep my bill low?
 Particle supports makers, hobbyists and tinkerers alike with low-cost